laravel/lumen-docs/routing.md

 <a name="basic-routing"></a>
 ## Basic Routing

 You will define most of the routes for your application in the `app/Http/routes.php` file, which is loaded by the `bootstrap/app.php` file.
-The most basic Lumen routes simply accept a URI and a `Closure`:
+Like Laravel, the most basic Lumen routes simply accept a URI and a `Closure`:

 #### Basic GET Route